warpspeed/warpspeed/README.md

   update
 </pre>

-The `TYPE` parameter for the site:create command can be any of the following:
+The `TYPE` for the `site:create` command can be any of the following:

 <pre>
 html